 Celery Juice is a powerful herbal extraction that immediately starts killing off strep.
 Celery juice is best consumed plain on an empty stomach every morning.
 Drink 16 ounces or more daily.
 Find out exactly how celery juice helps and how to drink it in Medical Medium Celery Juice: The Most Powerful Medicine of Our Time Healing Millions Worldwide.

 Bananas have antibacterial properties that are incredible for collecting strep and pulling it out of the system.
-Enjoy them as a snack, in fruit bowls, smoothies, juices, or gluten-free oatmeal, or blend frozen bananas into ice cream.
+Enjoy them as a snack, in fruit bowls, smoothies, or blend frozen bananas into ice cream.

 Berries are a powerhouse food that are great for helping to defeat strep anywhere in the body.
 Enjoy them as a snack, in fruit bowls, smoothies, juices, sauces, or gluten-free oatmeal.
 Top with raw honey for the best prebiotic there is.
 Wild berries, especially wild blueberries, are the most healing type of berries.
 If you can pick berries fresh, they will be coated in what I call “elevated biotics” that can get into the digestive tract and become a weapon against strep and conditions it causes such as SIBO and acid reflux.
 If you can’t find frozen or fresh wild berries, try Wild Blueberry Powder.